floweredscarf/su25/labs/lab12/index.md

 ![insert-small](img/23tree-10.svg){: style="max-height: 200px;" }

-When we create an overstuffed node that temporarily has 3 keys, it has 4 children, since all nodes have 1 more child than key.
+When we create an overstuffed node that temporarily has 3 elements, it has 4 children, since all nodes have 1 more child than element.

 ![insert-small](img/23tree-11.svg){: style="max-height: 200px;" }